Preregistering Research

 Where and how to register clinical trials

-Australia’s primary clinical trial registry is the Australian New Zealand Clinical Trials Registry (ANZCTR), which feeds records into the World Health Organisation’s International Clinical Trials Registry Platform (ICTRP).
-Another prominent clinical trial registry is ClinicalTrials.gov, a US site listing clinical trials in the US and in other countries, including Australia.
+Australia’s primary clinical trial registry is the Australian New Zealand Clinical Trials Registry (ANZCTR).
+It's one of many registries that feeds records into the World Health Organisation’s International Clinical Trials Registry Platform (ICTRP).
+Another prominent clinical trial registry is ClinicalTrials.gov, a US site listing clinical trials in the US and abroad.

 Responsibility for preregistration typically falls on the clinical trial’s sponsor.
-Since clinical trial registrations should be available prior to the enrolment of the first participant, it is best to complete preregistration at least two months before recruiting, as this process can take time.
+Clinical trial registrations should be available before the enrolment of the first participant.
+It is therefore best to complete preregistration at least two months before recruiting, as this process can take time.

 At the University of Melbourne, clinical trials support is available through the Methods and Implementation Support for Clinical and Health research hub (MISCH).
 For more information, see the Government’s Australian Clinical Trials website.